 Today’s Wonder of the Day was inspired by Ash.
 Ash Wonders, “WHO WAS Frederick Douglass” Thanks for WONDERing with us, Ash!

-Frederick Douglass was born Frederick Augustus Washington Bailey in Maryland around 1818.
-The son of an African-American slave woman, his father was likely her white master.
-He adopted the last name Douglass when he escaped slavery at age 20.
-He chose the name based upon a character in Sir Walter Scott’s poem The Lady of the Lake.
+Frederick Douglass was born in Maryland around 1818.
+His birthname was Frederick Augustus Washington Bailey.
+His mother was enslaved, and his father was likely her enslaver.
+At age 20, Frederick escaped slavery.
+That’s when he took the last name Douglass.
+He chose the name based on a character in Sir Walter Scott’s poem “The Lady of the Lake.”

-Douglass passed away in 1895.
+Frederick Douglass passed away in 1895.
 He remains one of the most famous advocates of racial equality and social justice in American history.

 Standards: CCRA.L.3, CCRA.L.6, CCRA.R.1, CCRA.R.2, CCRA.R.4, CCRA.R.10, CCRA.SL.1, CCRA.SL.2, CCRA.W.2, CCRA.L.1, CCRA.L.2